 This is a project porting the Teachable Machine project to the K210 platform.
 Instead of running in a browser, this project running on a piece of low-cost hardware.

 You will need a Sipeed M1 Dock Kit and a micro SD card.
 Note there may be compatibility issues on the micro SD card.
 You do need a FAT formatted card.
 For me, I just used a cheap 8G one and it worked.

 The next step is to upgrade MaixPy firmware.
 When I wrote this instruction on May 1, 2020, the official build of MaixPy has a bug in the ulab module.
 There is a PR fixing the bug but not merged yet.
 You can use firmwareWithWorkingulab.bin in the testedFirmware folder of this repo.
 Or you may use official minimum_with_ide_support release in the future if the bug is fixed.

 Then you can copy all files in the sampleSDfiles folder in this repo into an empty micro SD card.
 MaixPy will automatically run main.py on the card. mbnet75_noact.kmodel is a pre-trained MobileNet model. tm_apple, tm_banana, and tm_empty contain sample images of different categories.

 Now you can insert the micro SD card into the Sipeed M1 Dock Kit while unpowered.
 When you power on Sipeed M1 Dock Kit, it will train all sample images and generate tm_parameter.bin and tm_labels.txt on the card to save the training result.
 After training, point camera to a real apple, a real banana, or images of them.
-The program will try to predict if the image is
+The program will try to predict if the image is apple, banana, or empty.

 What if you want to change sample images and classes?
 Let's say you want to distinguish a watermelon and an ear of corn (2 classes this time).
 You can remove tm_apple, tm_banana, and tm_empty folders, create tm_watermelon and tm_corn folder.
 Then you can put a few 224x224 color jpg sample files into those 2 folders.
 In the end, remove tm_parameter.bin and tm_labels.txt, and the training process will happen again the next time you power up.
 Then the little machine will start to distinguish a watermelon and an ear of corn.

 There is also a cam.py file, you may copy the content of cam.py to replace main.py.
 When it is running, you may press the boot button on the Sipeed M1 Dock to take pictures.
 Those pictures may be uses as sample images.